 Schedule breaks and maintain boundaries

 Scheduling breaks between video calls and maintaining boundaries are crucial in preventing burnout and managing Zoom fatigue.
 Regular breaks allow your mind and body to rest and recharge, increasing your overall efficiency and concentration.
+Breaks are also a great time to catch your breath or catch up with friends and family.

 Establishing boundaries between work and personal life also ensures that you have time for leisure, hobbies, and spending time with family and friends.
 By respecting these boundaries and prioritizing self-care, you can effectively manage the challenges of remote work and maintain your mental health.